zviadm/walle/benchmarks.md

 * For 10k QPS, 10MB/s scenarios:
 	* Latencies stayed stable, tail latencies highest with 30 streams: `p.95 ~20ms`, `p.999 ~50ms`
-	* Run with `1 stream` only pushed ~9k QPS, which is limited mostly by client, since entries need to written in order.
 	* Node restarts and gap backfilling due to restarts didn't have any noticeable consequences.

-* For 8k QPS, 50MB/s scenario:
+* For 10k QPS, 50MB/s scenario:
-	* Latencies were very stable: `.p999 <100ms`.
+	* Latencies still stable: `.p999 ~200-300ms`.
-	* Demonstrates that even a single stream can push very high bandwidth even if QPS has limitations for single stream.
+	* Demonstrates that even a single stream can push very high bandwidth if slightly larger entries are used.
+	* With such high BW scenarios, tail latencies can be bottlenecked by client itself, not by server performance.

 ### Node replacement